dharb/Rails-4-Multi-tenant-todo/README.md

 # Rails 4 Multi-tenant Todo App

 This is a basic multi-tenant RoR todo application.
-Application data is separated into different companies.
-Requests are routed by subdomains.
-Users can have private and public tasks--a user can see their own private tasks and all public tasks by users in their company.
+Application data is separated into different tenants (companies).
+Users can have private and public tasks--a user can see their own private tasks and all public tasks by users from their own company.
 This API is set up to use token header authentication for users.
 When a user is created, they are assigned a unique token.
 Upon that user's session being destroyed, their token is erased.
 A new token is generated for them when they sign in again.

+### (Sub-)Domain-based request routing

+Requests are routed by subdomains in a multi-use way, such that this application may either be hosted on a tenant's domain (ourname.tenantname.com), or on our own domain (tenantname.ourname.com).
+Each company has a :subdomain field that cannot be blank.
+This works by hardcoding our own domain name in the #subdomain method in /app/controllers/concerns/auth.rb.
+We do this for flexibility and to give users a perception of fully isolated tenancy.

 I wrote this as a code sample for TDD JSON API development.